These chickpea chocolate chip cookies are gluten free and so easy to make!

-Don’t let chickpea flour freak you out.
-I promise you can’t taste it at all.
-Plus, it adds a boost of plant-based protein and fiber!
+Please don’t let chickpea flour freak you out; I promise you can’t taste it at all.
+Plus, it adds a boost of plant-based protein and fiber to the mix!

 Matt was SHOCKED when I told him that the cookies he was currently demolishing had beans in them. 😉